noehler/1970Z-2022-2023/readMe.md

 For Judges and those interested:
-Our code is organized into several different classes.
+Our code is organized into several different classesand threads.
 The two main classes are:
 - sensing class- This is defined in "include/robotConfig.h".
 In in this class the position calculations and sensor input are done.
 - motor Control class- This is defined in "include/motorControl.h".
 This class deals with various motorcontrollers and final calculations(like goal speed in inches per second to rpm needed).

 To find our macros used for autons you can look in "src/Autons/autonSetup.cpp" The main thread takes place in "src/main.cpp".
 From here all other threads are started.

 For future students: